The Forest of Dean Camera Club (FODCC) will comply with the General Data Protection Regulation (GDRP).

 How can I become a member and how much does it cost?

-Please see our Membership page for rates, information and the benefits of becoming a member.
+Please see the Membership section on our Club page for rates, information and the benefits of becoming a member.

 If you have any more questions regarding membership please contact us for more information.